When to use

 A multi-use list must be set up in accordance

-with the requirements set out in the Treasurer's
+with the requirements set out in Treasurer's Instruction 1122.

 Refer to the information below on the

 distinction between a multi-use list and a panel arrangement.

 Can be used when there is a need for the